Worldbuilding/kaztron/2x/cogs/modtools.md

 ---
-wb-category: kaztron-2.3.1-manual
+wb-category: kaztron-2.4.0-manual
 kaz-manual-title: KazTron Manual
-kaz-version: 2.3.1
+kaz-version: 2.4.0
 wb-subcategory: Moderator
 title: "ModTools"
-last_updated: 15 September 2020
+last_updated: 26 October 2020
 summary: "Miscellaneous tools for moderators."
 ---

 Various tools for moderators to help them in their day-to-day!
-Some commands are dependent on the <a href="./modnotes.html">ModNotes</a> module.
+Some commands depend on the

-This module will automatically enforce modnotes of type "temp", at startup and every hour hence.
-Use <a href="./modtools.html#tempban">tempban</a> in order to immediately apply and enforce a new tempban.
-(Using
-<a href="./modnotes.html#notes-add">notes add</a> to add a "temp" record will not enforce it until the next hourly check.)
+<a href="./modnotes.html">ModNotes</a> module.

 ## 1. report
 {: #report }